 Digital Clean-up List

 Clear out names of people who have retired, or are no longer employed at the school.
-Has anyone been promoted, and should have more administrative website access?
+Has anyone been promoted, and should have more administrative CMS access?
 Resync your active directory or LDAP.

 Create a new term